What’s in Store for WSIB in 2019?

 “The government is launching a review of the workers compensation system to ensure it remains sustainable in the future.
 The review will assess whether risks are being appropriately considered while providing rate predictability for employers.
 It will also consider, as part of the review of Provincial agencies, whether the WSIB is operating efficiently and effectively, and whether the governance framework can fulfill its mandate.”

 But as Injured Workers Online pointed out, there is one group of stakeholders conspicuously missing from this announcement: injured workers themselves.
-It raises the question of whether assessing how well their needs are being met is a priority at all.
+This raises the question of whether injured worker’s needs are being met is a priority at all.
 The Ontario Federation of Labour put it bluntly, saying it’s “important that injured workers be the government’s highest priority while conducting its review of the WSIB.”

-We await further details of this review, with the hope that injured workers will be given an opportunity to share their experiences, and critically, that their feedback be used to improve the system.
+We await further details of this review with the hope that injured workers will be given an opportunity to share their experiences and whether their input will be used to improve the system.

 Whatever 2019 holds for injured Ontario workers, our office is here to help.
-As we often say, we can’t take your pain or disability away, but we can help secure the compensation you are entitled to.
+We will fight to obtain the compensation for injured workers.
+In the face of the difficulties posed by the WSIB.
 See the video below to learn more about our approach to WSIB claims.